 Game & Seasonal Inspiration

 One of the challenges and joys of cooking is embracing the changes of the season and making the most of seasonal ingredients, and between September and February this means game.
 This course gives you the opportunity explore ways to prepare and cook various types of game in different ways and also brings in other seasonal ingredients to create accompaniments and desserts.
-In addition, we will use wild foods when available and even do a quick bit of foraging if the opportunity is there.
+In addition, we will use wild, foraged foods when available.

 Each course will be different but you will typically prepare partridge, pigeon, pheasant, venison and rabbit and incorporate them in to dishes such as roasts, braises, risottos, salads and pasta sauces.
 Through these dishes you will learn how to prepare raw game and how to get the best out of it, avoiding the dryness and toughness that often puts people off cooking game.
 All of our game is normally plucked or skinned and drawn already.